MicrosoftDocs/microsoft-365-docs/microsoft-365/loop/loop-workspaces-storage-permission.md

 ### In the Loop app

 The Loop app is designed for shared workspaces and personal workspaces.</br>
 Shared workspaces are backed by a roster and continue to exist even if someone leaves the company.
-However, if the creator of the workspace is the person who left the company, then others can't delete the workspace. </br>
+However, if the creator of the workspace is the person who left the company, then others can't delete the workspace.

 Personal workspaces are also backed by a roster, but there's only one person in them by design.
 When a user leaves a company, their personal workspaces become "ownerless".

-> [!NOTE]
-> Microsoft is working on support for IT admins to be able to manage ownerless workspaces.

 ### In Loop components created in M365 outside of the Loop app

-Loop components created outside of the Loop are stored in the ODB of the person who created the component.
-Therefore, if that user leaves the organization, the standard ODB IT policy is applied.
+Loop components created outside of the Loop are stored in the OneDrive of the person who created the component.
+Therefore, if that user leaves the organization, the standard OneDrive IT policy is applied.

 ## Management of Loop app's storage